Charles Simeon (colonist): New Zealand

-Simeon chose 500 acre of land and had frontages with the road leading to the Heathcote River and the road leading from Christchurch to Halswell.
+Simeon chose 500 acre of land and had frontages with the road leading to the Ōpāwaho / Heathcote River and the road leading from Christchurch to Halswell.
 The land was numbered in the order of it having been chosen, and his land was thus known as Rural Section 154.
 He also owned town properties in Armagh, Gloucester, Manchester and Madras Streets.

 Like other wealthy colonists, Simeon participated in horse races, which were held in Hagley Park.
 He also played cricket.

 He joined the church building committee for Lyttelton's first church, the Holy Trinity Church that was to be the disastrous start to Benjamin Mountfort's career in New Zealand.
 He is one of the four original Church Property Trustees of the Anglican Diocese of Christchurch; the others were Henry Jacobs, Octavius Mathias (the first vicar of the Church of St Michael and All Angels), and Conway L. Rose.
 The Anglican Church Property Trustees still exist today and are regulated by the Anglican (Diocese of Christchurch) Church Property Trust Act 2003.

 Together with Godley, he was on the Road Committee that was to progress the Sumner Road (the road from Lyttelton to Christchurch via Evans Pass and Sumner).